Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 <FeedItems />
 ```

-## Pages

-Site pages can be found here: **`src/pages`**

-In Chronoblog starter you can find two pages:

-`index.mdx` - the main page of the site

-`projects.mdx` - example page that you can rename, change, or simply delete

-Path where you can find page corresponds to the name of the file, that is, the page `projects.mdx` can be found at `http://localhost:8000/projects`.

-`index` is an exception to this.

-Due to how Chronoblog works, pages are not the primary way to provide information.
-In fact, it’s quite normal not to use a single page at all (except for the main page).

 ## Permanent parts of the site

 It makes sense to change the default values of some parts of the site.